The country in the northwest South America

 lies between Colombia

-, Viticulture plays only a minor role; the vineyards cover a few hundred hectares.
-About 50 hectares are located on the Pacific coast and are subject to one tropical
+, Viticulture only plays a subordinate role; the vineyards cover a few hundred hectares.
+Around 50 hectares are located on the Pacific coast and are subject to one tropical

 Climate.
-Due to the proximity to the equator, up to three grape harvests per year are possible here.
-More vineyards with about 200 hectares were created in the early 1980s in the mountainous Azuay, Canar, Cotopaxi, Imbabura, Loja, Pinchincha and Tungurahua at the foot of the Andes.
+Due to the proximity to the equator, up to three grape harvests are possible each year.
+At the beginning of the 1980s, further vineyards with around 200 hectares were planted in the mountain provinces of Azuay, Canar, Cotopaxi, Imbabura, Loja, Pinchincha and Tungurahua at the foot of the Andes.
 There is a cooler climate here and only one harvest.
-There planted in the mid-1980s, the German Hermann Jäger from Ockenheim am Rhein (formerly President of the Rheinhessische Weinbauverbandes) vineyards at 2,700 meters above sea level.
+In the mid-1980s, the German Hermann Jäger from Ockenheim am Rhein (former President of the Rheinhessischer Weinbauverband) planted vines at 2,700 meters above sea level.
 These are among the highest vineyards

 of the world.